EvanDotPro/EdpSuperluminal/README.md

 Installation
 ------------

+- Add `"evandotpro/edp-superluminal": "dev-master",` to your `composer.json` and run `php composer.phar update`
-- Clone this module into your `vendor/` directory and enable `EdpSuperluminal`
+  or clone this module into your `vendor/` directory
+- Enable `EdpSuperluminal` in `config/application.config.php`
 - Add the following line in `public/index.php` immediately after the `chdir()`
   call: